hkvinge/Classifying-telemetry-data-with-cnns/README.md

 ## The data set

 The data set we are working with consists of telemetry data for mice.
 From each mouse we have a time series with both temperature and movement data from the mice.
-At a specified point in the time series
+We can treat these two features (temperature and movement) as two color channels.
+Hence we are classifying dichromatic images in this case.
+An example of a pair of example time series are shown below:

 ## Weaknesses to the approach

 While our approach yields a method whereby structure at different scales in a time series can be fed as features to a CNN, there are some important trade-off's which should be noted.
 The first is that there is a cost to converting time series into images, in that we move from dealing with objects of size *t* to objects of size *tm*.
 When *t* is large, then in order to capture structure at all scales we will need to make *m* fairly large as well.
 This may be prohibitively expensive in some cases.
-To mitigate this we have: (1) chosen to classify subwindows of each time series of shorter length, (2)
+To mitigate this we have: (1) chosen to classify subwindows of each time series (which are of significantly shorter length), (2) subsampled when it seemed like taking a shorter window would lose large-scale structure that would be fundamental to classification.